June 28th 2001:

 Next morning – Sunday – I call the ex-coordinator, Babulal Sharma.
 'Ex' in that he resigned a few months ago on the grounds that Indian Servas members are so whimsical . . .
 I can't comment on that, but I do know that if it hadn't been for him I wouldn't have had any help in Delhi since the only assistance the new coordinator offered was that of giving me a telephone number I already had . . . .

-As at this point my need to sleep undisturbed has become urgent, I decide the only course of action is to move lodgings yet again.
-This time I move to a nearby Guest House where I stay for two nights.
-My other decision is to leave Delhi the day after tomorrow.
 My days here have been a kind of nightmare: the unbearable heat, the crazy traffic and consequently the dreadful pollution, shoe-shiners who keep dirtying my gym shoes on purpose and then offering to clean them, the never-ending battle with the scooter drivers over unreasonable fares, the beggars.
 This morning a very young girl came up to me asking for money holding in her arms the tiniest newborn baby I've ever seen, no longer than 30 centimetres!
 At first I couldn't believe the baby was real, it seemed so impossible that, like St. Thomas, I had to touch the baby to believe my eyes.
 When I told Balraj how upset I was by what I had seen along the streets, he simply replied that it was the same in Rome so why the surprise.

 July 4th Take the morning coach to Jaipur.